schneebergerlab/GameteBinning/Manual.md

        done
     done

-This leads to final assemblies which can be further polished with respective Pacbio reads.
+This leads to 16 haplotype-specific assemblies, each representing for one haploid genome in each of the eight linkage groups, which can be further polished with its respective Pacbio reads.